 - Discard data after the nominated time (21 days)

 From 24 September, businesses in the hospitality, leisure, tourism and close-contact service sectors are legally required to display a NHS QR code poster in their premise to support the new NHS Covid-19 app.

 Businesses must get their own unique QR code using the online service here.
 Codes must be printed and displayed on a poster (or multiple posters to avoid queuing) in your premise and you must ask customers/visitors to scan the code and ‘check-in’ using the NHS COVID-19 app.
 Businesses can also find online resources and a toolkit to promote the app here.

 All venues must adhere to social distancing measures for both staff and customers.
 Furniture, seating areas and waiting areas should be rearranged to fit with the 2m rules.
 Where 2m is not possible, 1m+ is allowed if extra mitigation measures are put in place.
 For example, dining tables and chairs should be 2m apart from each other (on all sides) or 1m+ with protective screens around them.
 Businesses should also think about liaising with neighbouring businesses and Southampton City Council on managing outside queues.

-As current Government guidance states that only two households can be together at any one time in indoor or outdoor settings, or up to six people can meet if, from more than two households, businesses should restrict the number of people at a table at any time help adhere to these rules.
+As current Government guidance states that only two households can be together at any one time in indoor or outdoor settings, or up to six people can meet if, from more than two households, businesses should restrict the number of people to six at a table at any time help adhere to these rules.
 Those from separate households should still be socially distancing.